-In collaboration with a national environmental organisation, all Italian IKEA stores provide free seminars to IKEA Family Members about responsible energy use.
-Together with Italian energy retailers, about 800,000 “energy saving packs” were given free to IKEA clients with both energy saving bulbs and water saving tools.
+In collaboration with a national environmental organization, all Italian IKEA stores provide free seminars to IKEA Family Members about responsible energy use.
+Together with Italian energy retailers, about 800,000 ''energy saving packs'' were given free to IKEA clients with both energy saving bulbs and water saving tools.

-IKEA Canada has partnered with Tree Canada (the largest nation-wide not-for-profit tree-planting organisation in Canada) since 1998, to plant 14,000 trees through the ”Pick a Tree, Plant a Tree” program.
+IKEA Canada has partnered with Tree Canada (the largest nation-wide not-for-profit tree-planting organization in Canada) since 1998, to plant 14,000 trees through the ''Pick a Tree, Plant a Tree'' program.
 IKEA Canada makes a donation to Tree Canada based on our Christmas tree sales, and then in the spring each store market has a tree-planting event with their co-workers.
 These trees offset the same amount carbon dioxide as created by heating approximately 1,300 homes with electricity for the year.

 IKEA Italy donates 3 Euro to national park-forestation activities for every Christmas tree that customers return to IKEA after the holidays.
 The trees are composted, and eventually return back to the earth.

 Working together with ONF (Office national des forêt) IKEA France supports a project at the regional Nature Park du Pilat in the Loire for forest restoration.
 For each Christmas tree returned to the store for recycling, IKEA donates € 1 – over five years, € 1,250,000 have been invested in 30 local projects to improve forested areas or raise public awareness of the forests.